-Our "Purple" culture
+Our "DEEP Purple" culture

 The new healthcare consumer needs education and advice delivered by people as well as technology.
-We believe that our team-oriented, customer-focused culture, which we call "Purple," is a significant factor in our ability to attract and retain customers and to nimbly address opportunities in the rapidly changing healthcare sector.
-We make significant efforts to promote and foster Purple within our workforce.
+We believe that our "DEEP Purple" culture which we define as driving excellence, ethics, and process while providing remarkable service, is a significant factor in our ability to attract and retain customers and to nimbly address opportunities in the rapidly changing healthcare sector.
+We make significant efforts to promote and foster DEEP Purple within our workforce.
 We invest in and intend to continue to invest in human capital through technology-enabled training, career development and advancement opportunities.
-We regularly measure the success of these efforts, particularly in the context of rapid growth.